JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab1-WorkingWithBasicFunctions.md

 ![](Images/Lab1-WorkingWithBasicFunctions/E1_5.png)

-4. The Power Fx REPL will start.
+6. The Power Fx REPL will start.
 Once connected, you will see a prompt that resembles the below.
 This indicates that the REPL is ready to receive new commands:

     ![](Images/Lab1-WorkingWithBasicFunctions/E1_6.png)

-## Exercise 2: Execute basic calculations using Power Fx
+## Exercise 2: Execute basic calculations using Power Fx REPL

+> [!IMPORTANT]
+> If you encountered any issues installing Visual Studio Code or the Power Platform Tools extension in Lab 0, or in completing Exercise 1, then please skip ahead to Exercise 4, and then Exercise 5 and 6.

 1. In the Power Fx REPL, type the following command and then press **Enter**: